-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, the King of Horror brings you... something just plain horrible.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+This week, the King of Horror brings you something just plain horrible.
 To compensate, here's a scary ghost noise: WhooaAAAAAaaaaahh!

-Uh... okay.
+Uh...
+OK.
 Stephen King fans?
 I'm sorry.
 I'm so sorry you have to see this.

 My favourite thing about F13 is the bit in the description about Macs, because there's nothing funnier than a story pointing out its own problems.
 You can almost see the guy who had to write this drivel sitting in his office, typing away, then looking down at his fingers and muttering "****" under his breath.

 You have to pity him, really.
 You have to pity anyone who finds themselves sitting in front of a computer and ordered to make a function key sound scary.
 If you fail, your job is on the line.
 If you succeed, you're opening the door to a whole career of keyboard related spinoffs.
 Print Screen of Persia.
 Backspace Invaders.
 Star CTRL.
 Start Wars.
 Clay PgDn Shooting.
 A developer could weep.

 Not, however, as much as anyone who was suckered into buying F13.